winningproduct/learn-portal/content/4-plan/01-engineering-process.md

 ## Why
-Those who plan do better than those who do not plan, even though they rarely stick to their plan.” – _Winston Churchill_
+"Those who plan do better than those who do not plan, even though they rarely stick to their plan.” – _Winston Churchill_

 A process approach makes the software engineering predictable and repeatable.